 Student-athletes develop a unique set of skills that are transferable to many industries.
 Hiatt is here to help Brandeis student-athletes explore how those skills and interests can inform a meaningful professional life.

-Time Management — Balancing training, competitions and school work requires skills in managing time, setting goals, and the dedication to see tasks through to completion.
-Employers value candidates who can demonstrate how they manage their time and still succeed on and off the field.
+- Time management — Balancing training, competitions and school work requires skills in managing time, setting goals and the dedication to see tasks through to completion.
+Employers value candidates who can demonstrate how they manage their time and succeed on and off the field.

 - Student-Athlete's Guide: Competing to Get a Job: This NCAA guide is a great resource on how to transfer the skills you've gained from your athletic career into your next chapter.